Rocket Money vs. Quicken Simplifi [2024]: Which is the Better Budgeting Tool?

 What apps are similar to Rocket Money?

-One of the most similar apps to Rocket Money is Trim.
-Trim claims to be able to cut bills by 30% through bill negotiations.
-The app also finds and cancels unused subscriptions.
 However, while Rocket Money can be used online and via a mobile app, Trim is only available via an internet browser on your computer or phone and doesn’t have an app.
 Find out more in our Trim versus Rocket Money comparison or read our Trim review.

 What's the difference between Quicken and Simplifi?

-Quicken has been helping people manage their finances for over 35 years.
-In 2020, the people behind Quicken created Simplifi, which offers a simple approach to budgeting.
-Quicken software differs from Simplifi in that it’s designed to offer more advanced tools and be more tax-related.
-Quicken software offers many features related to business budgeting, investment tracking, tax reporting, and more.
-Simplifi, on the other hand, offers simple budgeting and personal finance tracking without offering features related to businesses and taxes.
+Quicken has been helping people manage their finances for over 40 years.
+In 2020, the people behind Quicken created Quicken Simplifi, which offers a simple approach to budgeting.
+Quicken software differs from Quicken Simplifi in that it’s designed to offer more advanced tools and be more tax-related.

-Rocket Money vs. Simplifi: bottom line
+Rocket Money vs. Quicken Simplifi: bottom line

 To achieve your financial goals, such as buying a home, getting a new car, or booking a trip to Europe, you may need to budget and manage your finances.
-Money management apps like Rocket Money and Simplifi can help with this.
+Money management apps like Rocket Money and Quicken Simplifi can help with this.

 Deciding the better app for you depends on what you want out of a budgeting app.
-Simplifi is a great budgeting app that is easy to use to manage your spending.
+Quicken Simplifi is a great budgeting app that is easy to use to manage your spending.
 But if you need a little more help saving money and cutting your expenses, Rocket Money’s premium plan may be the better choice.
 Besides budgeting, Rocket Money’s premium plan can negotiate lower bills, cancel subscriptions, and transfer money into your savings automatically.

 Since you can use Rocket Money for free without the Premium features, you may want to sign up to test out their capabilities and interfaces before you invest in either app.
-You can also explore similar options, such as SoFi Relay and You Need A Budget (YNAB), in our list of the best budgeting apps.
+You can also explore similar options, such as SoFi1 and You Need A Budget (YNAB), in our list of the best budgeting apps.

 Want to learn how to make an extra $200?